21391 customer reviews

 AOC Cheverny wines are traditionally and necessarily made from blends.
 For white Cheverny wines, the grape varieties are Sauvignon, Chardonnay, and Menu Pineau.
 As for red and rosé Cheverny wines, Gamay noir à jus blanc and Pinot Noir are the primary grape varieties.

 .
 White wines: lively and refined, they are blends of Sauvignon—which expresses itself perfectly on this terroir, releasing its full aromatic power (notes of blackcurrant and licorice)—and Chardonnay, which adds elegance.
-Pineau de Chablis may also be included in the blend to provide the necessary balance.
+Menu Pineau may also be included in the blend to provide balance when necessary.

 .
-Rosé wines: Supple wines whose freshness is marked by a spicy note, sometimes with a slight toasted quality.
+Rosé wines: Supple wines whose freshness is marked by a spicy note, sometimes with a slight toasty character.

-Historically, we can mention the following three grape varieties: • Romorantin: a variety native to Burgundy, brought from Beaune by Francis I • Menu Pineau, locally known as Arbois.
-Similar to Chenin • Meslier provides a perfect base for sparkling wines Grape varieties used in contemporary blends: • Chardonnay: elegance • Sauvignon: strong aromatic expression • CheninGrape varieties used in Cheverny red wine:
+Historically, we can mention the following three grape varieties: • Romorantin: a grape variety native to Burgundy, imported from Beaune by Francis I • Menu Pineau, locally known as Arbois.
+Similar to Chenin • Meslier provides a perfect base for sparkling wines Grape Varieties in Contemporary Blends • Chardonnay: elegance • Sauvignon: strong aromatic expression • CheninGrape varieties used in Cheverny red wine:

-The soils are clay-siliceous, resting on a bed of Beauce limestone.
-Temperatures are moderate, with mild springs and summers, while autumns are cool and damp.
+The soils are clay-siliceous, overlying Beauce limestone.
+Temperatures are moderate, with mild springs and summers, while autumns are cool and humid.
 As a result, the grapes never become overripe.
-To compensate for these conditions, the grape varieties are selected for their strong aromatic qualities.Cheverny Wine: From Vine to Cellar
+To compensate for these conditions, the grape varieties are selected for their strong aromatic character.Cheverny Wine: From Vineyard to Cellar

-The steps involved in vineyard maintenance are, in principle, the same across all appellations, but the intensity of these steps varies depending on the specific appellation. • Controlling the quantity and quality of the upcoming grape harvest.
-Pruning the vine shoots to a specific height.
-Removing certain buds. • Optimizing sunlight exposure and airflow to the grape clusters by trimming the upper part of the vine: this is called topping; and in summer, leaf removal: removing some of the leaves around the clusters. • Manual or mechanical harvestingCheverny: Inside the Cellar
+The steps involved in vineyard maintenance are, in principle, the same for all appellations, but the intensity of these steps varies depending on the specific appellation. • Controlling the quantity and quality of the upcoming grape harvest.
+Pruning the vine’s canes to a specific height.
+Removing certain buds. • Optimizing sunlight exposure and airflow to the grape clusters by trimming the upper part of the vine—a process known as “rognage”—and, in summer, “effeuillage,” which involves removing some of the leaves around the clusters. • Manual or mechanical harvestingCheverny: In the Heart of the Wine Cellar

 Buy the best Cheverny wines at a private sale!